Frequently Asked ?’s

 HOW CAN BABIES LEARN TO RESPOND TO THE DANGER WHEN THEY FALL IN?

-A baby does not need to perceive danger or be afraid to respond appropriately to being underwater.
+A baby does not need to perceive danger or be afraid in order to respond appropriately to being underwater.
 If a baby has learned to roll over and float when he or she needs air, he or she has learned the correct behaviors to respond to the presence of water on their face/body.
 The baby needs only skill, practice, and confidence to deal with the situation.
 This is why the child is not panicked.

 WHAT FURTHER LESSONS WILL MY CHILD NEED?